 The CRO explained how their engagement with Ocrolus has allowed customers to submit their bank statements online, with document automation enabling underwriters to perform asset and cash flow analysis to determine approvals and interest rates.
 She cited the expected benefits: cost savings on data entry and faster lending decisions, leading to greater customer satisfaction.

-The big story however, was the cumulative effect of processing over a million bank statements on the platform.
+The big predictive modeling story however, was the cumulative effect of processing over a million bank statements on the platform.
 By examining the data extracted from those documents–particularly with the hindsight of the performance from funded loans–the lender was able to refine and optimize its models for pricing and risk.
 She described the retro-analysis of bank statements as “a treasure trove of data in PDF format.”
 Turning that unstructured content into meaningful, decisionable data was instrumental in building out their credit risk and loan sizing models.

-Elevating document capture to a strategic technology
+Elevating document capture automation to a strategic technology

-To understand why Capture 3.0 is now coming into the spotlight, it helps to look at the business professionals impacted by its use: The Chief Risk Officer’s organization has half a dozen data scientists who continue to refine their credit and risk models to account for different industries, geographies, and seasonality.
-This enables the lender to develop profitable, market-competitive lines of credit and loan offerings to business customers with transparent pricing.
+To understand why Capture 3.0 is now coming into the spotlight, it helps to look at the business professionals impacted by its use.
+The Chief Risk Officer’s organization has half a dozen data scientists who continue to refine their credit and risk models to account for different industries, geographies, and seasonality.
+This enables the lender to develop profitable, market-competitive lines of credit and loan offerings to business customers with competitive pricing.

-The analytics available for credit modeling is just one application for advanced capture solutions.
-Evaluating the extracted data along with other available data sets–both structured and unstructured–can produce insights that lenders can use to competitive average and discover new business opportunities.
-That is the promise and potential of Capture to Insight.
+The analytics available for credit modeling is just one application for advanced document capture solutions.
+Evaluating the extracted data along with other available data sets–both structured and unstructured–can produce insights that lenders can use to a competitive advantage and discover new business opportunities.
+That is the promise and potential of Capture to Insight (C2I) technology.

 Ready to learn more about document capture automation through Ocrolus?
 Schedule a demo today.